theangelang/variantMapper/README.md

 the `ggplot2` package to map two variants’ EVE scores to the residue position.

+### `runVariantMapper` function

+The RStudio Shiny Gallery and RStudio Shiny Reference were used to create the widgets in the Shiny app.
+My contributions to the Shiny app were creating the layout, choosing the widgets, and the logic and functionality which includes integration of other `variantMapper` functions.

 ## References

 1. R Core Team (2022).
 R: A language and environment for statistical